-- identifying which laws and regulations are significant in the context of the fund; - assessing the susceptibility of the financial statements to material misstatement, including how fraud might occur; and - considering whether the audit team collectively has the appropriate competence and capabilities to identify or recognise non-compliance with laws and regulations.
+- inquiring of the Corporate Director of Enterprise and Sustainable Regeneration as to other laws or regulations that may be expected to have a fundamental effect on the operations of the fund. - inquiring of the Corporate Director of Corporate Finance of Enterprise and Sustainable Regeneration concerning the fund's policies and procedures regarding compliance with the applicable legal and regulatory framework. - discussions among our audit team on the susceptibility of the financial statements to material misstatement, including how fraud might occur; and - considering whether the audit team collectively has the appropriate competence and capabilities to identify or recognise non-compliance with laws and regulations.

-The extent to which my procedures are capable of detecting irregularities, including fraud, is affected by the inherent difficulty in detecting irregularities, the effectiveness of the fund's controls, and the nature, timing and extent of the audit procedures performed.
+The extent to which our procedures are capable of detecting irregularities, including fraud, is affected by the inherent difficulty in detecting irregularities, the effectiveness of the fund's controls, and the nature, timing and extent of the audit procedures performed.